ali5ter/vke-cli-extended/README.md

     $ alias vke="$PWD/vke_wrapper"

-To ignore the alias use a backslach before the command, i.e. `\vke ...`
+To ignore the alias use a backslach before the command, i.e. `ke ...`

 ## Pre-requisites
 [jq](https://stedolan.github.io/jq/download/) is used to parse JSON responses from the Cloud PKS CLI.